swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

 of tests across many files use that same database, but concurrent access to the database could cause test failures.
 To achieve this, you can mark a test suite as ``Trait/serialized`` and extend that type across your various files.
-Furthermore, because ``Trait/serialized`` is applied recursively, you can even put your tests in sub-suites.
+Because the testing library recursively applies `Trait/serialized` to all test content within a suite, you can even put your tests in sub-suites.

 - `FoodTruckDatabaseTests.swift`
   ```swift